 You turn off most iPhones by holding down the side button until the power-off slider appears.
 But, as previously explained, on the iPhone X that activates Siri.

 Instead, you should press and hold both the side button and the volume button.
 Again, hold them own until the power-off slider appears, then swipe across it to turn off the phone.

-How to hard-reset an iPhone X
+How to force-restart an iPhone X

-Hard resetting an iPhone X is a bit of a pain, requiring you to press all three of its buttons in the correct sequence and reasonably quickly.
+Force-restarting (or hard-rebooting) an iPhone X is a bit of a pain, requiring you to press all three of its buttons in the correct sequence and reasonably quickly.

 You need to press (and release) the volume up button, then press (and release) the volume down button.
 Finally, press and hold the side button - do so until the Apple badge appears.

 How to put an iPhone X into DFU mode

 Entering DFU mode is complicated on the X by its lack of a Home button.